 To capture system traffic with Fiddler Everywhere:

 Switch Live Traffic to Capturing.
 Your incoming and outgoing traffic will be immediately captured and displayed in the Live Traffic tab.

 When you switch Live Traffic to Capturing, open a browser and type an arbitrary web address.
 As a result, Fiddler Everywhere will immediately intercept the request, and Live Traffic will be populated.
 The Result field for that arbitrary web address will return 200, which means that your first request is successfully captured with Fiddler Everywhere.

 The preconfigured browser capturing is a feature that allows you to capture traffic from a specific browser instance.
 Currently, Fiddler Everywhere supports preconfigured browser capturing only for Chromium browsers.

 The feature is useful when you need to capture browser traffic, but your environment doesn't allow you to change the system proxy or install and trust root certificates.
-It also solves the compatibility issues with some VPN and third-party security tools, which modify the system proxy.
-Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent the capturing of other system traffic.
+It also solves the compatibility issues with VPN and third-party security tools, which modify the system proxy.
+Additionally, it allows you to focus your capturing on a sandboxed browser instance and prevent capturing other system traffic.

 To start the preconfigured browser capturing with Fiddler Everywhere: